HomeArticleSnapchat limits Memories storage, launches paid plans for extra space

 Preferred Source of Google

-Snap Inc. is capping for its Snapchat Memories feature and launching paid subscription plans for users who need more space, the company announced.
+Snap Inc. is capping storage for its Snapchat Memories feature and launching paid subscription plans for users need more space, the company announced.

-Since its introduction in 2016, Snapchat Memories has allowed users to save unlimited photos and videos, building a archive of personal content.
+Since its introduction in 2016, Snapchat Memories has allowed users to save unlimited photos and , building a digital archive of personal content.
 From now, the free storage limit will be 5GB, with additional storage available through new subscription plans.

 The entry-level plan offers up to 100GB of storage for $1.99 per month.
 Snapchat+ subscribers, who currently pay $3.99 per month, will have their limit increased to 250GB.
 The top-tier Platinum plan provides 5TB of storage for $15.99 per month.
 Snap said the majority of users will not be affected, as most accounts do not approach the new 5GB limit.